ACTEA-Erasmus/m2c4-aplc/Ad06/Subchapter05.md

 A **start-stop procedure** is used to start or stop an actuator and/or the automatic process of a machine/installation (or parts of it).
 We use a classic start-stop circuit that is expanded with extra functionality.

-characteristics of the start-stop procedure:
+Characteristics of the start-stop procedure:
 - The stop action (iBtnStop) has priority on the start action (iBtnStart) which is mandatory following the machine guidelines
 - The start signal is of the type NO-contact[^1], the stop signal is of the type NC-contact[^2]
 - The operator is obligated to press the start button (iBtnStart) (Electrically bridging the start button isn't allowed)